 The objectives are:

-To analyse the relationship between geographical features, as tangible and intangible, informed by Bhakti narratives, ritual practices (especially parikramā), performance traditions, and built form in the Braj region.
+To establish the relationship between geographical features, as tangible and intangible aspects, informed by Bhakti narratives, ritual practices (especially parikramā), performance traditions, and built forms in the Braj region.

-To investigate the placemaking practices within Braj's settlements through a case study approach, focusing on specific typologies of sacred space and performance, including the 84 Kos Parikramā tradition.
+To identify the placemaking practices within the settlements of Braj focusing on the specific typologies of sacred spaces and performances, including the 84 Kos Parikramā tradition.

-To derive insights from Braj's placemaking practices relevant to contemporary heritage conservation, community engagement, and the regeneration of contested sacred spaces, thereby contributing to the understanding of sacred rural culture and life.
+To derive insights from the placemaking practices of Braj as relevant to contemporary heritage conservation, community engagement, and the regeneration of contested sacred spaces

+To contribute to the understanding of sacred rural culture and life in India.

 Theoretical Framework